-Source reference 2021 2020
+Source reference 20X2 20X1

 AASB 15.116(a) Contract assets

-Opening balance brought forward from 30 June 2019 adjusted for AASB 15 100
+Opening balance 20 100

 Add: Additional costs incurred that are recoverable from the customer 85

-Less: Transfer to revenue recognition (65) (80)
+Less: Transfer to revenue recognition (85) (80)

-AASB 15.113(b) Less: impairment allowance
+AASB 15.113(b) Less: Impairment allowance

 Total contract assets 20 20

 Represented by

 AASB 15.116(a) Current contract assets 20 20

 AASB 15.116(a) Non-current contract assets

-Contract assets relate to the department's right to consideration in exchange for goods transferred to customers for works completed, but not yet billed at the reporting date.
+Contract assets relate to the Department's right to consideration in exchange for goods transferred to customers for works completed, but not yet billed at the reporting date.
 The contract assets are transferred to receivables when the rights become unconditional, at this time an invoice is issued.
 This usually occurs when the Department issues an invoice to the customer.
-The balance of the contract assets at 30 June 2021 was impacted by timing of the works completed by contractors and is not billable at this stage.
+The balance of the contract assets at 30 June 20X2 was impacted by timing of the works completed by contractors and is not billable at this stage.
 The works are expected to be completed and recovered early next year.